MarsBased/angular-crash-course/README.md

 - Add a new todoList variable inside TodoList component.
 An array of string.
 - When adding a new Todo, add it to the array.
 - Iterate over the array and show each element.

+### 7-pipes

+- Create a new pipe to sort the list of todos

 ### Brought you by